-COVID-19 continues to cause major disruptions in economies within which the Sagicor Group operates.
-In response to the changing, uncertain economic environment, the Sagicor Group has performed reviews and updated its assumptions, including those related to asset impairment, where necessary.
-Changes in the economic outlook data have been reported in note 40.3 on credit risk and impairment.
-As part of this process, goodwill was reviewed and stress testing was performed on assessment assumptions.
-During the period ended March 31, 2021, there was a disposal of Playa shares and the investment has been designated as a FVTPL investment (see note 37.1).
+COVID-19 continues to cause some disruption in certain of the economies in which the Sagicor Group operates.
+However, in response to the changing economic environment, the Sagicor Group has performed reviews and updated its assumptions, including those related to asset impairment, where necessary.
 Management has also considered the potential impact of the pandemic on actuarial reserves but has concluded that it has not had a significant impact on actuarial assumptions and the valuation of actuarial liabilities of the Group.